Perfect state transfer on gcd-graphs over a finite Frobenius ring: Acknowledgements

 \section{\textbf{Acknowledgements}}

-The first author would like to thank Professor Chris Godsil and Professor Marko Petkovi\'c for some helpful correspondence.
+The first-named author would like to thank Professor Chris Godsil and Professor Marko Petkovi\'c for some helpful correspondence.
 He is also thankful to Dr. Ricardo Buring for his help with Sagemath.
+The second-named author gratefully acknowledges the Vietnam Institute for Advanced Study in Mathematics (VIASM) for hospitality and support during a visit in 2025.
 Finally, we thank Professor Yotsanan Meemark for sending us a copy of \cite{pst-gcd-new}.

-{\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}
+{\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} }